FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: METHOD

 \subsubsection{Grasping Policy}

 To enhance the effectiveness of fabric unfolding and ensure that the fabric becomes smoother, we have made enhancements to the grasping framework of DextAIRity \cite{xu2022dextairity}.
-These improvements include modifying the grasping action parameters and incorporating an action primitive selection module.
-These modifications allow for more accurate and efficient predictions of the pick poses required for subsequent primitive actions.
+These improvements include modifying the grasping action parameters and incorporating a primitive action selection block.
+These modifications allow for more accurate and efficient predictions of the grasp poses required for subsequent primitive actions.

 \begin{itemize} \item \textbf{Grasping Action Parameterization: } DextAIRity \cite{xu2022dextairity} made some adjustments to Flingbot's \cite{ha2022flingbot} action parameterization, extending the two grasping positions L and R to the edge of the fabric mask, thereby reducing the likelihood of the gripper grasping multiple layers of fabric.
-Based on the action parameterization form of DextAIRity ($C$, $\theta$, $\omega$), we have made some minor adjustments, and our action parameters are shown in following equation.
+Based on the action parameterization form of DextAIRity ($C$, $\theta$, $\omega$), we have made some minor adjustments, and our action parameters are shown in Eq. (\ref{action parameterization}).

-Where ($x$, $y$) represents the pixel coordinates of the grasping point and $\phi$ represents the gripping angle of the gripper in the y-axis.
-Moreover, we design a constraint where the pick point L $(x_l, y_l)$ is always on the left of the center point of L and R. This ensures that the two robotic arms can work simultaneously without any collisions or interference.
+Where The meaning of ($C$, $\theta$, $\omega$) corresponds to its definition in DextAIRity, $\phi$ represents the angle of rotation of the manipulator's end effector relative to the y-axis of the base frame.
+For a visual representation of the robot arm end effector's coordinate system, please refer to Fig. \ref{robotiq}.
+This parameter primarily serves the purpose of adjusting the clamping claw's angle to facilitate the robot arm in grasping the fabric more effectively.

-\item \textbf{Unfolding Network: } We design an Unet encoder \cite{unet} to extract information from the input image after rotation and scale transformations.
-After decoding with the primitive decoder, a set of action parameterizations $P_{epo}$ is obtained using the action value map module with the maximum value as the grasping parameters.
-To improve the efficiency of fabric unfolding, an appropriate action is selected by feeding the current fabric coverage and detected keypoints as auxiliary inputs to the primitive decoder.
-The spatial action map \cite{ha2022flingbot}, \cite{wu2020spatial} is used to better obtain the equivariance between the grasping action and the physical transformation of the fabric.
+\item \textbf{Unfolding Network: } We have designed an image feature extraction block based on Unet \cite{unet}, which supplies both predicted fabric keypoints and other image feature data to the grasp point prediction block.
+This grasping point prediction block comprises two integral parts: the primitive action selection block and the value map block.
+Specifically, to enhance the efficiency of fabric unfolding, the primitive action selection block assesses and selects appropriate primitive actions based on the current fabric coverage and the detected keypoints.
+Once the primitive action is determined, a set of action parameterizations denoted as $\mathcal{P}_{epo}$ is acquired through the action value map module, where the parameters with the highest values serve as the grasping parameters.
+To achieve equivariance between the grasping action and the physical transformation of the fabric, we employ a spatial action map \cite{ha2022flingbot, wu2020spatial}.
 The network structure is shown in Fig. \ref{network}.

 \end{itemize}